Zinoex/tlos/README.md

 ## Cross-cutting concerns
-- Communication method - WebSocket
+### Communication method
+We settle on using WebSockets for communication for several reasons
-    - No requirement for the underlying method (ethernet, WiFi, fiber, broadband cellular network)
+- decoupled from the underlying layers of the TCP/ICP stack and inparticular the network interface (ethernet, WiFi, fiber, broadband cellular network),
-    - Ping / pong frames - heartbeats
+- support for ping / pong frames for supporting heartbeats, and
-    - Speeds are really not an issue, but latency is, and there is little overhead and low latencies for websockets
+- low overhead and latencies for websockets to allow real-time communication between the sensors, scheduler, coordinator, and controller.

+TODO: service discovery
+- Every module has a GUID (allows easier configuration too).

+### Security
 - Encryption
 - Authentication
 - Authorization
 - Failure reporting